 My name is Brittany and my love affair with international travel began more than 10 years ago.
 My first trip abroad was to Spain in 2006 where I spent a semester as a part of my Spanish major requirement.
-Since then, I have been blessed to visit 64 countries.
+Since then, I have been blessed to visit 68 countries.
 I’ve lived in Spain, Mexico, and the Republic of Georgia.
 In Spain and Mexico, I was finishing up my undergraduate and graduate degrees in Spanish.
 In Georgia, I was a Peace Corps volunteer.
-I have traveled to Spain, Morocco, Mexico, Honduras, Nicaragua, Bolivia, Brazil, Colombia, Nepal, Thailand, Indonesia, Dominican Republic, Japan, Georgia (the country), Turkey, England, Malaysia, China, the United Arab Emirates, South Africa, Costa Rica, Argentina, Peru, Israel, Switzerland, France, Liechtenstein, Palestine, Iceland, Australia, Norway, Denmark, Sweden, New Zealand, Panama, Uruguay, Chile, Canada, India, Cuba, Egypt, Italy, The Vatican, Jordan, Austria, Belgium, Slovakia, Germany, Finland, Greece, Antigua, Singapore, the Maldives, Holland, Ireland, Scotland, Czech Republic, Curacao, Lebanon, Hungary, Malta, Ukraine, Latvia, and Estonia.
+I have traveled to Spain, Morocco, Mexico, Honduras, Nicaragua, Bolivia, Brazil, Colombia, Nepal, Thailand, Indonesia, Dominican Republic, Japan, Georgia (the country), Turkey, England, Malaysia, China, the United Arab Emirates, South Africa, Costa Rica, Argentina, Peru, Israel, Switzerland, France, Liechtenstein, Palestine, Iceland, Australia, Norway, Denmark, Sweden, New Zealand, Panama, Uruguay, Chile, Canada, India, Cuba, Egypt, Italy, The Vatican, Jordan, Austria, Belgium, Slovakia, Germany, Finland, Greece, Antigua, Singapore, the Maldives, Holland, Ireland, Scotland, Czech Republic, Curacao, Lebanon, Hungary, Malta, Ukraine, Latvia, Estonia, Vanuatu, Fiji, Seychelles and Luxembourg.

 My story is somewhat unique from other world travelers because I did not grow up spending summers in Europe with my family.
 I have five siblings so traveling the United States was as far as we went.
 For that reason, I have seen a very large portion of the U.S. My parents also have limited international travel experience.
 My father spent time in Korea when he was in the military and it pretty much stopped there.
 My mother has come to visit me when I lived in Mexico and the Republic of Georgia but aside from that, they travel mainly in the United States.